Ireland Felt Like A Fairytale Storybook

 Brown soda bread.

-pulling over because the coastline suddenly looks unreal,
+Stopping because the coastline suddenly appeared.

 The humor.